cuamckuu/nfc-frog/README.md

 This mode will call EMV command GET PROCESSING DATA and then it will read only files and record from command response.

-In other words, it will 'emulate' POS terminal reading
+In other words, it will 'emulate' POS terminal reading.

 ```bash
 sudo ./nfc-frog GPO